GAEC ready to assist Agric Sector fight banana bunchy top disease

 “With the current economic crisis, it will really be a double jeopardy if this disease gains access to the country, and even more so if steps are not taken quickly to produce disease-free plants.
 Bear in mind that plantains in particular are one of the main staple foods in the country, and Ghana is the largest producer of plantains in West Africa and the second in Africa,” he said.

-He indicated, however, that GAEC-BNARI would need support in the form of research funding for the project and also a tax exemption on the reagents to be used in the laboratory.
+He, however, said that GAEC-BNARI would need support in the form of research funding for the project and also a tax exemption on the reagents to be used in the laboratory.